Dr-dyrane/h2o-by-dyrane/README.md

-# H₂O // Neural Layer
+# Dyrane // Neural Layer

 **Architecting the flow of digital intelligence.**